Jobs and careers at the Soil Conservation Service

 Roles in the Soil Conservation Service

-Business performance provide corporate functions to support our on-ground projects.
-Included are finance, communications, administration and procurement support people who all work together to make sure things are done the right way and projects can roll out seamlessly.
-People are either state or regionally focused.
+Our Business Performance Team provides corporate functions to support our on-ground projects.
+Included are finance, project, quality, and procurement support experts who all work together to make sure things are done the right way.

 Project managers are responsible for managing projects of varying scales.
-They may or may not have direct reports and can either rely on management or technical skills, or a combination of both.
+They may have direct reports and can either rely on management or technical skills, or a combination of both.

-Coordinators are responsible for coordinating teams to implement work on a broader scale.
+Coordinators are responsible for leading teams to implement work on a broader scale.
 People and management skills are needed in these positions

 My career at the Soil Conservation Service started straight from uni as a Conservation Field Officer in 2007.
 Since then I’ve been fortunate to work in most roles in the business and have great opportunities for training and development.
 Over the years I was able to take on more challenging projects and senior roles in the organisation.